FESTIVALS, HOLIDAYS AND OTHER ANNUAL EVENTS IN Brest

 CLIMATE AND WEATHER IN BrestLocated at the western tip of the Breton peninsula, the city of Brest experiences a typical oceanic climate.

-Rainfall throughout the year is high, climate is sometimes very mild, especially during summer and early autumn, which are the best seasons to visit Brest.
+Rainfall throughout the year is high, climate is sometimes very mild, especially during summer (from June to September) and early autumn (in October), which are the best seasons to visit Brest.

 |Month||Min.
 Average Temperature (°C/F°)||Max.
 Average Temperature (°C/F°)||Average Rains (MM)||Best Time to Travel|